jaspinall/react-nav/README.md

-# react-nav
+# reactnav
-A lightweight responsive navbar for React. react-nav can be used with or without [react-router](https://github.com/ReactTraining/react-router).
+A lightweight responsive navbar for React. reactnav can be used with or without [react-router](https://github.com/ReactTraining/react-router).

 ### Installation

 Using [npm](https://www.npmjs.com/):

-    $ npm install --save react-nav
+    $ npm install --save reactnav

 ### Getting Started